apache/airflow/CONTRIBUTING.rst

 * There is a #newbie-questions channel in slack as a safe place to ask questions
 * You can ask one of the committers to be a mentor for you, committers can guide within the community
 * You can apply to more structured `Apache Mentoring Programme <https://community.apache.org/mentoringprogramme.html>`_
-* It’s your responsibility as an author to take your PR from start-to-end including leading communication in the PR
+* It's your responsibility as an author to take your PR from start-to-end including leading communication in the PR
-* It’s your responsibility as an author to ping committers to review your PR - be mildly annoying sometimes, it’s OK to be slightly annoying with your change - it is also a sign for committers that you care
+* It's your responsibility as an author to ping committers to review your PR - be mildly annoying sometimes, it's OK to be slightly annoying with your change - it is also a sign for committers that you care
 * Be considerate to the high code quality/test coverage requirements for Apache Airflow
 * If in doubt - ask the community for their opinion or propose to vote at the devlist
 * Discussions should concern subject matters - judge or criticise the merit but never criticise people
-* It’s OK to express your own emotions while communicating - it helps other people to understand you
+* It's OK to express your own emotions while communicating - it helps other people to understand you
 * Be considerate for feelings of others.
 Tell about how you feel not what you think of others

 Commit Policy